jnbolsen/homepage-install-script/README.md

 sudo ./install.sh
 ```

-## Configuration directory location
+## Directories

-`/opt/homepage/config/`
+- Installation directory: `/opt/homepage`
+- Configuration directory: `/opt/homepage/config`

 ## Tested environments
 Ubuntu 22.04, 24.04, and 25.10 <br />
 Debian 12 and 13

 ## Reference
-These scripts are similar to the LXC Homepage scripts from [Proxmox VE Helper-Scripts](https://community-scripts.github.io/ProxmoxVE/scripts?id=homepage), but tailored for my personal use and used within the server instead of Proxmox.
+Some ideas for this script came from the LXC Homepage scripts from [PVE community-scripts](https://community-scripts.github.io/ProxmoxVE/scripts?id=homepage), but tailored for my personal use and used within the server instead of PVE.

 ## License